Are Black Australorp Roosters Aggressive?

-I’ve never had any serious problems with Black Australorp roosters becoming aggressive toward humans.
 Our roosters have nearly all had good temperament and are easy to manage.
-We often pick up and handle the roosters.
+We often pick up and handle the roosters, that helps some, too.

-That said, I think this has as much to do with breeding and the particular strain that we’re raising as it does with the breed more generally.
+That said, I think this has as much to do with breeding and the particular strain that we’re raising as it does with the breed in general.

-Occasionally, when we’ve hatched and raised a new batch of chickens, we have encountered one or two roosters that will peck people.
-We’ve always made it a point to cull these as soon as possible so that they are never given the opportunity to reproduce.
+Occasionally, when we’ve hatched and raised a new batch of chickens, I’ve encountered one or two roosters that will peck people.
+I’ve always made it a point to cull these from our flock as soon as possible.
+I definitely don’t want them to reproduce because aggressive sires will tend to produce aggressive offspring.

 The roosters will become aggressive toward one another to varying degrees.